weenhanceit/infrastructure/README.md

 ```
 Where `location` is the directory below `Rails.root` in which the private documents are kept (e.g. `/private`).

-Don't forget the `-E` to `sudo`.
+If you're passing the secrets in environment variables, don't forget the `-E` to `sudo`.
 It causes the environment variables to be passed to the script.
+It's optional if you just type the variables in.
 If you forget to use the `-a` flag,
 you can safely re-run this script later with the flag.